Background pattern

 • Seeing or hearing things that are not really there (hallucinations).

-Patients taking sedatives and elderly patients
+Patient taking sedatives and elderly patients

 Other side effects:

-At the beginning of treatment with diazepamthe following side effects may occur:
+At the beginning of treatment with diazepam, the following side effects may occur:

-• Drowsiness, fatigue, dizziness, and disorientation.
+• Drowsiness, fatigue, dizziness, and lightheadedness.

 • Muscle weakness or hypotonia, inability to coordinate voluntary muscle movements (ataxia), and feeling of instability when walking.